Matthew 25:29

 We also aim to develop students’ social and communication skills through small group work.
 Building on students’ current levels, no matter what they are, helps to build confidence and self-belief, something that is important to our whole school community.

 Some students have an average, or above average, reading age but require support with spelling.
-This is done in larger groups during one form time a week for each year group.
-We currently use the Catch Up Your Code program in these sessions.
+This is done in larger groups during one form time a week for each year group from Year 7-9.
+For Year 7, we currently use the Catch Up Your Code program in these sessions.
 This allows students to revisit phonics and think about how this knowledge helps with spelling.
-We also look at some strategies for spelling and practise using these.
+In Years 8 and 9 we focus on spelling strategies and learning the spellings of key words that students will need for GCSE subjects.
+Year 10 and 11 students receive their spelling support as part of their fortnightly literacy intervention sessions and through in-class TA support across the curriculum.

-We have subscriptions to Lexia PowerUp Literacy and IDL.
-Students access these in some intervention sessions and are encouraged to use them at home too.
+We have a subscription to Reading Plus, an online reading intervention that is tailored specifically to each student.
+Students access this in some intervention sessions and are encouraged to use it at home too.
 Information about these is sent to parents and they are kept updated of progress made.

 The HLTA for literacy also monitors progress within lessons to analyse how students are implementing the strategies taught across the curriculum.
 This link between literacy intervention and the rest of the curriculum is particularly helpful for our students as they progress to GCSE courses.